kheppenstall/checks-for-understanding/module-2/backend/week_one.md

 20. How does a model relate to a database?
 21. What's the difference between agile workflow and waterfall method?
 22. What is the difference between `#new` and `#create`?
+New makes the object but does not store it in the database.
+Create makes the object and then stores it in the database.